Showwcase/hacktoberfest/README.md

 # Hacktoberfest with Showwcase

-This repository contains a record of all low-code and no-code contributions made during the Hacktoberfest event.
+This repository contains a record of all low-code contributions made during the Hacktoberfest event.

 # What is Hacktoberfest?
 `Hacktoberfest` is a celebration of Open Source.
 It is a virtual event organized by DigitalOcean and its partners throughout October.
 It is aimed toward open source and introducing it to as many developers as possible.
 Read more about the event from [here](https://hacktoberfest.com/).